What Is a Dividend?

 Dividend Yield Investors

-A dividend yield investor, or high dividend yield investor as they are called more frequently, focuses on buying stocks with the highest dividend yields they deem to be "safe," which usually means covered by some minimum ratio of payout-to-earnings or cash flow.
+A dividend yield investor, or high dividend yield investor as they are called more frequently, focus on buying stocks with the highest dividend yields they deem to be "safe," which usually means covered by some minimum ratio of payout-to-earnings or cash flow.
 Someone who falls into this school of portfolio management would prefer a blue-chip business that pays a dividend that might grow at only a few percentage points per year.
 In a broad sense, this strategy is most suitable for someone who needs a lot of passive income toward the last few decades of life as dividend growth stocks tend to beat high dividend yield stocks.

 When you hear about a "stock dividend," this is different than an ordinary cash dividend.
 It happens when a company mails additional shares to owners based upon some ratio.
-Technically, a stock split is a type of stock dividend.
+A stock split is a type of stock dividend.
 It is important to know that stock dividends are not a form of income in the traditional sense, but more often a psychological tool.

 Benjamin Graham, famed value investor and mentor to Warren Buffett, wrote almost a century ago of the advantages of a company paying a regular stock dividend, especially if it retained earnings and paid no cash dividend, to give shareholders a tangible symbol of the retained profits that were reinvested on their behalf.
 Those who wanted the income could sell them, while those who wanted expansion could retain them.

 When you reinvest your dividends, you take money the company sends you and put it back into buying more shares.
 You can have your stock brokerage firm do this for you or you can sign up for a dividend reinvestment program, or DRIP.